etohgame/kit/docs/client-objects/sequencers.md

 ### Sequence Pointers

 Sequence Pointers can also be found in the `Extra Sequencer Stuff` folder.
-When activated in a sequence, the Sequencer will read its `PointerConfiguration` and activate any Client Object in the tower (not just the ones in the sequence) that has a [Tag] matching the `Pointer` attribute.
+When activated in a sequence, the Sequencer will search for any objects with [Tag]s matching its `Pointer` attribute, and activate those objects.

+[Sequence Variables] are also supported, by making the sequence pointer's `Pointer` attribute a sequence variable wrapped around in curly braces.

 ### Sequence Variables

-Every `Activator` part has a `PointerVariables` Configuration object.
+Every `Activator` part has a `SequenceVariables` Configuration object.
 Any attributes you add to this object can be read by [Property Changers](property-changers.md#_esequencevariable).

 ## Sequencer Support